Bad Faith Insurance Practices

 The Implied Covenant of Good Faith and Fair Dealing

 Every insurance contract in California carries an implied covenant of good faith and fair dealing.
-This means that your insurance company has a legal duty to treat you fairly, handle your claim in good faith, and not place its own financial interests above your right to receive the benefits of your policy.
+This duty is not written into the policy — it exists by operation of law.
+It means your insurance company must treat you fairly, handle your claim in good faith, and not place its own financial interests above your right to receive the benefits of your policy.
+Concretely, the insurer must investigate your claim fairly, evaluate it honestly, and pay what is owed without unreasonable delay.
 When an insurer violates this duty, it is called "bad faith" — and it can expose the insurance company to liability far beyond the original claim amount.

 Bad faith occurs when the insurance company unreasonably denies, delays, or underpays a claim without a proper basis.
 Insurance claim underpayment is a well-documented problem.
 Congressional testimony, regulatory investigations, and policyholder advocacy groups have consistently shown that insurers routinely reduce field adjusters' damage estimates through desk reviews, sometimes cutting payments dramatically.
 California courts have recognized numerous forms of bad faith conduct: